-Years of Con mpleted Company Service at Sep aration Date Less than 2 years 2 years to 5 years 5 years or more Level: Amo tions: Executive Vice President and above One year One year; additional 12 months mitigated severance Two years Senior Vice President Six months One year One year; additional 12 months mitigated Vice President Six months Six months; additional six months mitigated severance One year in the table above) to the extent the officer has not accepted an offer for full time employment, advisory, consulting, or other full-time work.
-Corporate officers, other than Mr. Smith, will be entitled to be paid 80 hours of accrued vacation time and unused paid time off upon separation.
+Years of Completed Company Service at Separation Date Less than 2 years 2 years to 5 years 5 years or more Level: Amo unt of Base Salary Pay Continuat tions: Executive Vice President and above One year One year; additional 12 months mitigated severance Two years Senior Vice President Six months One year One year; additional 12 months mitigated Vice President Six months Six months; additional six months mitigated severance One year

+During the period in which such officer receives paid outsourcing support from us, the officer is entitled to receive the mitigated severance on a month-to-month basis (up to the maximum period set forth in the table above) to the extent the officer has not accepted an offer for full time employment, advisory, consulting, or other full-time work.
+Through 2023, executive officers were entitled to be paid 80 hours of accrued vacation time upon separation.
 In addition, the Officer Separation Plan provides corporate officers with certain benefits continuing for the length of the severance payments (primarily health and welfare benefits), as well as reimbursement for specified outplacement services.
 Furthermore, corporate officers who are participants in the EICP may be eligible for payouts in accordance with the terms and conditions of the EICP.
 Payments under the Officer Separation Plan are generally made "biweekly" (our normal payroll cycle), although if any of the payments or entitlements would constitute deferred compensation in accordance with Section 409A of the Code that might subject the officer to additional tax, interest, or penalties under Section 409A, then payment of such amounts will be delayed until the earlier of six months from the separation of service or the officer's death.
 In exchange for these payments, the officer must execute a release agreement satisfactory to us that includes, among other things, an agreement not to compete with us or solicit our employees for one year following the officer's separation.
-The Officer Separation Plan is not applicable to any corporate officer who has entered into a written employment agreement providing for severance payments, although it is noted that Mr. Foster's employment agreement incorporates provisions of the Officer Separation Plan therein.
+The Officer Separation Plan is not applicable to any corporate officer who has entered into a written employment agreement incorporates provisions of the Officer Separation Plan therein.
 Each of the named executives is a participant in this plan.